 Along with these funding options, Ohio offers exceptional in-state tuition rates and scholarships for those whose parents have fallen in the line of duty.
 To get started, check out the Ohio Scholarship search website.

 If you’re no longer a student, you’ll want to compare the loan repayment programs with federal student loan forgiveness options before enrolling in a service contract.

 Federal student loan forgiveness programs for Ohio residents

 There are federal student loan forgiveness options available that may be a better fit for your career and life.
-The main programs you’ll want to research are:
+The main programs through the U.S. Department of Education that you’ll want to research are:

 - Income-driven repayment

 - Perkins Loan cancellation

 Each of these programs comes with specific terms and an application process.
 For example, PSLF requires 120 qualifying payments while working for a public employer or nonprofit organization.

 The main difference between federal government programs like these and the ones listed above is the service contract requirement.
 With federal forgiveness programs, you enter a repayment plan and must recertify annually to stay eligible for the student loan forgiveness plan.
 Ohioans can also look into debt cancellation ,which was granted by the Biden administration.

 That said, federal student loan forgiveness programs span five to 25 years of student loan payments, depending on which one you enter.
 In this case, the state-specific programs can be worth your time and effort for the years of service.